-(a) "Carrier" shall mean the disability insurance company selected pursuant to § 5254 of this title.
+(1) “Carrier” means the disability insurance company selected pursuant to § 5254 of this title.

-(b) "Committee" shall mean the State Employee Benefits Committee as established by § 9602 of this title.
+(2) “Committee” means the State Employee Benefits Committee as established by § 9602 of this title.

-(c) "Creditable compensation" shall mean the base rate of compensation that the employee received on the last day of employment before the employee developed a disability as determined by the Committee.
+(3) “Creditable compensation” means the base rate of compensation that the employee received on the last day of employment before the employee developed a disability as determined by the Committee.

-(d) "Disability benefit" shall mean income replacement payments payable to a participating employee under a short-term or long-term disability benefit program pursuant to this chapter.
+(4) “Disability benefit” means income replacement payments payable to a participating employee under a short-term or long-term disability benefit program pursuant to this chapter.

-(f) "Employment" shall mean any occupation for which the employee is reasonably suited by training or experience.
+(6) “Employment” means any occupation for which the employee is reasonably suited by training or experience.

 The State shall pay all premium or subscription charges for the full cost of providing coverage for the Disability Insurance Program.75 Del.
 Laws, c.
 191, § 1;

-(a) Participating employees shall be eligible to utilize earned sick leave for absences due to accident, illness, or injury, or parental leave, if eligible upon the birth of a child, for periods before disability benefits commence under this chapter, such that the participating employee receives 100% of creditable compensation for such periods, not to exceed the employee's sick leave balance.
+(a) Participating employees shall be eligible to utilize earned sick leave for absences due to accident, illness, or injury, or parental leave, if eligible upon the birth of a child, for periods before disability benefits commence under this chapter, such that the participating employee receives 100% of creditable compensation for such periods, not to exceed the employee’s sick leave balance.